Solar-Helix-Independent-Transport/allianceauth-secure-groups/README.md

  - Blacklist module ( link )
    - users has no flags or has or has never had blacklisted char

+## Soon(tm) Wishlist
+ - Filter for PAP's per Time Period
+ - Please request any "filters" you feel are worthwhile.

 ## Installation

 ### Install